willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Dancing on Air with Karynn Sucaldito @thefruitbat

+## The wake up - Wed

+* Letting go of thoughts - How to step away from mental distractions and overwhelming emotions.
+It's possible to give our thoughts the freedom to arise without allowing them to overwhelm us.

 ## The wake up - Thursday

 * Spore to Spore: The peculiar and fascinating life cycle ofc **[mushrooms](https://www.wikiwand.com/en/Mushroom)**